nschulzke/GameOfLife/README.md

 # GameOfLife
-A simple implementation of John Conways Game of Life
+A simple implementation of John Conways Game of Life in C++.